U.S. flag An official website of the United States government

 July 13, 2018: Order to Stop Selling and Distributing Products

 The FDA ordered the manufacturer of the last mesh surgical products on the market for the transvaginal repair of pelvic organ prolapse in the posterior compartment (rectocele) to stop selling and distributing their products.
-The company withdrew their product from the market.
+The company withdrew its product from the market.

 January 5, 2016: Proposed Orders Finalized